wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

         Now your API trigger is connected to the public API that fetches the active COVID-19 cases in the selected country.

-7. To cast all the data retrieved via the API connected to the application before further processing, add a new custom statement as follows:
+7. To cast all the data retrieved via the API connected to the service before further processing, add a new custom statement as follows:

     1. Click the last **+** icon in your low code diagram.